Kanad

 Kanad is a town and a nagar parishad in Agar Malwa district in the Indian state of Madhya Pradesh.
 It comes under Kanad Parishad.
 It belongs to Ujjain Division and is along the Agar–Sarangpur SH-41 highway, 18 km east of the district headquarters of Agar Malwa.

 Climate

-Three distinct seasons are observed: summer, monsoon and winter.
+The town observes three distinct seasons: summer, monsoon and winter.

 Summers start in mid-March and can be extremely hot in April and May.
 The daytime temperatures can touch 42 °C on more than one occasion.
 Average summer temperatures may go as high as 40 °C but humidity is very low.

 Winters are moderate and usually dry.
 Lower temperatures can go as low as 4 °C-6 °C on some nights.
 Usually the temperature ranges between 8 and 26 °C during winters.

 Rains are due to southwest monsoons.
 The typical monsoon season goes from 15 June till mid-September, contributing 32–35 inches of annual rains.
 About 95% of rains occur during monsoon season.

 Kanad gets moderate rainfall of 20 to 24 in during July–September due to the southwest monsoon.